ibm-cloud-docs/CDN/basic-functions.md

 If you ordered your CDN HTTPS with Wildcard certificate, you can proceed to Step 2.

-If you created a CDN with HTTPS DV SAN certificate, additional steps might be needed to verify your domain and can be found on the [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san#completing-domain-control-validation-for-https) page.
+If you created a CDN with HTTPS DV SAN certificate, additional steps might be needed to verify your domain and can be found in [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san).

 **Step 1:**